 Background.
 Widget Co. sells widgets to a variety of customers, including individual consumers, big-box stores, and boutique knick-knack shops.
 Widget Co. uses hierarchical pricing, in which the first 500 widgets purchased in a calendar year cost $10 each, the next 500 widgets cost $8 each, and any additional widgets beyond the first 1,000 cost $7.50 each.
 All customers pay in cash.

 One of Widget Co.’s customers, Big Bad Big-Box (or BBBB), purchases large quantities of widgets to get the best prices.
 Over the past 3 years, they have purchased between 4,000 and 6,000 widgets per year.
-Based on economic factors and experience with similar customers, Widget Co. estimates that for the current year there is a 20% likelihood that BBBB purchases 4000 widgets, a 50% likelihood for 5000 widgets, and a 30% likelihood for 6000 widgets.
+Based on economic factors and experience with similar customers, Widget Co. estimates that for the current year there is a 20 percent likelihood that BBBB purchases 4000 widgets, a 50 percent likelihood for 5000 widgets, and a 30 percent likelihood for 6000 widgets.